signalfx/apmworkshop/apm/workshop-steps/1-prep.md

 Env #2 k3s kubernetes
 Env #3 This repo

-Below we will review how to create a Linux environment on a Mac or PC and install the necessary software components.

 RedHat and other Linux distributions will work the same- simply change the Debian style commands to fit your distribution.

+#### To create a Linux environment on a Mac or PC and install the necessary software components:

 ##### Env #1 Ubuntu On Your PC